-Before we discuss presbyopia further, do not confuse it with farsightedness- or hyperopia, which is not age related but manifests with similar symptoms.
-However the reasons behind these symptoms are different and hyperopia may affect individuals at any age including children.
+Before we discuss presbyopia further, do not confuse it with farsightedness- or hyperopia, which is not age-related but manifests with similar symptoms.
+However, the reasons behind these symptoms are different and hyperopia may affect individuals at any age including children.

-Presbyopia is a result of hardening of the lens inside the eye, a process resulting from changes within the proteins that make up the lens.
+Presbyopia is a result of the hardening of the lens inside the eye, a process resulting from changes within the proteins that make up the lens.
 Furthermore, the muscles surrounding the lens become less compliant as you age.
 Normally, the lens functions to focus light on the retina by changing shape, this is called accommodation.
 The closer an object is the harder the muscles around the lens flex to make it rounder.
 Hardening makes this process ineffective resulting in poor near vision.

-Although considered an age related condition, there are several other factors that may increase your chances of developing presbyopia.
+Although considered an age-related condition, there are several other factors that may increase your chances of developing presbyopia.
 These include; excessive alcohol consumption, a poor diet, eye trauma, diabetes, diseases of the heart and blood vessels and multiple-sclerosis, etc.

 - Difficulty reading small print or reading up close- thus requiring to hold reading material farther away